-string\to\atom(?String, ?Atom)
+atom\string(?Atom, ?String)

-Logical conversion between a string and an atom.
+Bi-directional conversion between an atom and a string.
 At least one of the two arguments must be instantiated.
 Atom can also be an integer or floating point number.

-string\to\list(?String, ?List)
+string\codes(?String, ?Codes)

-Logical conversion between a string and a list of character code characters.
+Bi-directional conversion between a string and a list of character codes.
 At least one of the two arguments must be instantiated.